Hong Kong Metropolitan University: Launch of full-time programmes

 In June 2008, full-time nursing programmes were accredited by the Nursing Council.

-Research Centre
+Research centre

 Under the co-ordination of the Research Grants Council (RGC) in 2014, the OUHK was granted a subsidy of HK$18 million in the application of research grants for local self-financing institutions to set up the Institute for Research in Innovative Technology & Sustainability, the Research Institute for Digital Culture and Humanities and the Centre of Chinese Culture.

 Programmes offered

 Full-time programmes

 Full-time programmes have been the recent main focus of the HKMU.
 Similar to the full-time programmes of other universities, the programmes are conducted by lectures and tutorials.
 Some even include laboratory courses and practicums.
 Face-to-face programmes mainly consists of full-time and part-time modes.
 Some full-time face-to-face programmes have been included in the Hong Kong's centralised joint university admission system (JUPAS).

 Part-time programmes

-Part-time programmes include distance learning programmes, the programmes have been the ongoing programmes of the HKMU since its establishment.
-The University provides students applied for distance learning programmes with self-study materials.
+Part-time programmes include distance learning programmes.
+The programmes have been ongoing at the HKMU since its establishment.
+The University provide students who applies for distance learning programmes with self-study materials.
 Some programmes even include interactive CD-ROMs, videos and computer software.
-The University's tutors conduct regular tutorials on weekday evening or weekend.
-Distance learning programmes allow student to decide to attend tutorials.
+The University's tutors conduct regular tutorials on weekday evenings and weekends.
+Distance learning programmes allow students to decide of they want to attend tutorials.
 However, some tutorials require students to attend specific classes or laboratory courses.
 Besides, the University arranges tutors to provide students with guidance and assistance by phone, email or online at specific time.
 Tutors also provide feedback on all assignments to help guide students' learning.

 Although most distance learning programmes are in open entry, with no entry requirements and time limits on finishing a qualification, students are required to complete specific assignments and to pass end-term exams during their study periods so as to attain the course credit.
 Besides, every distance learning programme, including diploma and degree programmes, is set with studying rules.
 Students are required to follow the rule to accumulate assigned course credits so as to apply for qualifications.